Andyson007/Cameralease/server/docs.md

 ## conventions

 names in \<\> are variable urls e.g. /api/history/\<id\> would match /api/history/5 and
+Times are given in epoch time in seconds

 ### Acronyms
 - iff: if and only if